-- Seeking to understand the complex interactions between tumor cells and normal cells that drive tumor growth and metastasis.
+Goal: To understand the biology of breast cancer stem cells that drive tumor growth and metastasis.

-Breast cancer cells began as normal breast cells.
-Over time, they acquire new properties that allow them to grow out of control and become resistant to anti-cancer therapy.
-By studying normal processes, we can learn what goes wrong during cancer development and how to stop it.
-Dr. Wicha is conducting studies to understand the genomic profile–the genes that are turned on or off–in different cells in the normal tissue to identify the cell types that are driving drug resistance and tumor growth.
+Breast cancer cells begin as normal breast cells, but they acquire new properties over time that allows them to spread and become resistant to therapy.
+Dr. Wicha is using new technology to investigate the genomic profile—the genes that are turned on or off—of cell types within tumors to identify those that act like cancer stem cells and drive drug resistance and tumor growth.

 Full Research Summary

-In the coming year they will use this approach to monitor response to treatment in patients on clinical trials designed to target CSC’s.
-This work has the potential to more precisely select therapies and monitor treatment effectiveness improving the outcome for women with metastatic breast cancer.
+What’s next: Dr. Wicha will use these advanced technologies to monitor patients on clinical trials designed to target CSCs—work that has the potential to more precisely select therapies and monitor treatment effectiveness, improving the outcome for women with metastatic breast cancer.

 Dr. Max S. Wicha founded the University of Michigan Comprehensive Cancer Center (UMCCC) in 1987 and served as director for 27 years.
 Under his direction the UMCCC has established itself as a national leader.
 He is a leader in breast cancer research and a pioneer in the field of cancer stem cells (CSCs).
 According to the science citation index, he is among the most highly cited investigators in the field.
 His group was part of the team that first identified CSCs in human breast cancers, the first in any solid tumor.
 His laboratory has developed many of the techniques and assays used to study these cells and to elucidate the pathways which regulate their behavior.
 These pathways have provided targets for the development of drugs aimed at targeting CSCs.
 Dr. Wicha is co-founder of OncoMed Pharmaceuticals, a company focused on developing CSC therapeutics, which has produced five agents currently in clinical testing.
 He is also a clinician whose practice is focused on women with breast cancer.